DREwX-code/Ultimate-Text-Selection-Translator/Install this script.md

    - Click on the **"Install this script"** button on the script page.

 ### Usage
-Once installed, select any text on a webpage and press Ctrl+L on Windows or Cmd+L on Mac to instantly translate it.
+Once installed, select any text on a webpage and press Ctrl+L to instantly translate it.

 ## **By Dℝ∃wX**